How to Add Xdebug to the Official Docker WordPress Image

 Let’s consider the development environment first.

-This is an example of docker-compose.yml with common for development and production configuration options:
+This is an example of compose.yaml with common configuration options for development and production.
+The differences between the production and development configurations will be defined in separate Compose files below.

 services: